Skip to Content

 Return value

-Returns the number of rows affected by the operation.
+Returns an object with a success message and the number of rows affected by the operation:

 query

-Searches for similar vectors based on a query vector.
+Searches for similar vectors based on a query vector or other ranking criteria.

 async query(options: QueryOptions): Promise<QueryResults>